 - Don’t drink the tap water!
 There are water refill stations in the larger cities and getting bottled water is the other choice although the plastic adds up, so please avoid when you can.
 With that said, brushing your teeth is fine with the tap water, and yes, the ice is safe!
 They buy their ice and don’t make it with the tap water.
 (Don’t be dumb and miss out on the amazing fruit shakes here)

 - If you don’t have an unlocked phone, you’ll only be able to connect to the wifi in cafes and your accommodation, which most places have.
 However, if you want wifi on the run, you’ll need an unlocked phone or a wifi hotspot like Skyroam (Code: Nina77 gets you 10% off!)

-- Pharmacies are everywhere, so there’s no need to bring your pharmacy worth of items here with you.
+- Pharmacies are everywhere, so there’s no need to bring your home pharmacy with you.
 Of course, if you need a certain medication, definitely bring it but otherwise, just get it if and when you need it in Thailand.
 Even things that regularly need a prescription back home are freely available for purchase over the counter here (wait for it…).